 - the proposed approach to the statutory review - the validity of scheme objectives - the appropriateness of scheme design for achieving those objectives - opportunities for reform.

 The consultation period closed on 6 September 2024.
 The department received 30 submissions.

-A summary of the feedback received is available on the NSW Climate and Energy Action website.
+A summary of the feedback received is available in the stakeholder feedback summary.

-1.1.2 Draft statutory review report
+2.1.2 Draft statutory review report